Gold Prices Fall After Rosy Read on U.S. Consumer Spending

 "You're looking at a pretty rosy scenario in terms of risky assets," Mr. Lejonvarn said.
 "The headwinds for gold are blowing pretty strong these days."

-Among base metals, copper for March delivery rose 0.4% to $3.0820 a pound.
-The industrial metal was on track to snap a three-session losing streak after data showed activity in China's critical manufacturing sector picked up in November.
-Concerns over possible slowing demand from China, the world's largest metals consumer, have pulled copper off its three-year highs in recent sessions.
+Among base metals, copper for March delivery swung between small gains and losses and closed down 0.1% at $3.0640 a pound in a fourth straight session of losses.
+The industrial metal fell even after data showed activity in China's critical manufacturing sector picked up in November.
+Concerns that demand from China, the world's largest metals consumer, will slow, have pulled copper off its three-year highs in recent sessions.

 Write to Amrith Ramkumar at amrith.ramkumar@wsj.com and David Hodari at David.Hodari@dowjones.com